CECILIA-MULANDI/Universal-Kyc-Passport/README.md

 ## Overview

-Users can upload identity documents (passport, ID, driver's license), extract data via OCR, generate zero-knowledge proofs, and create portable credentials stored on KILT Protocol.
-Credentials are reusable across platforms.
+Users can upload identity documents (passport, ID, driver's license), extract data via OCR, generate zero-knowledge proofs, and create verifiable credentials.
+Credentials are stored locally and can be verified using the generated ZK proofs.

 **Core Principle:** Register once, use anywhere; users control their identity data.